 - 1. In the SMC server web interface, select Monitoring > Firewalls and click Create a firewall.
 The new firewall stands for the cluster; you do not need to declare both nodes of the cluster. - 2.
 Complete the cluster properties.
 The Firewall name, Description and Location fields are filled in for information only and do not have any impact on the configuration. - 3.
-For more information on the VPN contact address, refer to the section Defining the contact IP address of firewalls for VPN topologies. - 4.
-For more information on the VPN output interface, refer to the section Selecting the output interface of firewalls for VPN topologies. - Select the folder in which you wish to organize the cluster.
+For more information on the VPN contact address, refer to the section Defining the contact IP address of firewalls for VPN topologies.

+- 4. For more information on the VPN output interface, refer to the section Selecting the output interface of firewalls for VPN topologies. - 5.
+Select the folder in which you wish to organize the cluster.
 Folders are created in the Configuration > Firewalls and folders menu on the left.
 For more information, please refer to the section Organizing firewalls by folders.
+You need to hold write access privileges on the folder.
+For more information, refer to the section Restricting folder administrators' access privileges.